 PureAire’s Oxygen Sensor Cell

 The AirCheck O2 Deficiency Monitor uses an exclusive Current Limiting Zirconium Oxide Oxygen sensor that never requires a reference gas.
-Unlike concentration type zirconium cells that must have a reference gas, PureAire’s O2 monitor can operate in 100 % nitrogen environments.
+Unlike concentration-type zirconium cells that must have a reference gas, PureAire’s O2 monitor can operate in 100 % nitrogen environments.
 Capable of detecting 0 % up to 95 % oxygen levels, the current limiting O2 sensor operates at a lower temperature than competitive concentration type cells.
 The average life of PureAire’s O2 sensor is over 8 years in most environments.
 The AirCheck O2 Deficiency Monitor never needs calibration.
+A simple, periodic span adjustment may be necessary.
 The earth is a wonderful source of calibrated oxygen and under ambient levels; PureAire’s O2 monitor is continuously being challenged to 20.9 %.
-There are no zero or span adjustments to make; the only optional response test required is to subject the O2 system to nitrogen periodically.
+The only optional response test required is to subject the O2 system to nitrogen periodically.

 O2 Monitor System Features